CodezPoet/code_examples/README.md

 ### PHP

-Examples of PHP code such as classes, methods,  functions, PDO, queries, loops, and switches.
-For PHP MVC please see code examples in Symfony.
+Examples of PHP code such as classes, methods,  functions, loops, and switches.
+For PHP MVC please see code examples in Laravel and Symfony.

 ### Screenshots